Torn Rotator Cuff Exercises

 The only way to increase blood flow on your own is through cardio, aerobic activity, or continuous movement.
 This might sound easy to do before your injury, but can be difficult to achieve when you've torn your rotator cuff.
 So what do you do when you need to warm up your tissue before exercise but you can't move your injury?

-This is where use of conservative treatment tools, like a Shoulder TShellz Wrap, can boost your blood flow without having to move your already injured rotator cuff.
-A Shoulder TShellz Wrap will provide Deep Tissue Regeneration Therapy that increases the elastic nature of your soft tissue.
+This is where use of conservative treatment tools, like a Shoulder TShellz Wrap, can boost blood flow without having to move your already injured rotator cuff.
+A Shoulder TShellz Wrap will provide Circulation Boost that increases the elastic nature of your soft tissue.
 After stretching, use a Cold Compress or Ice Pack during your "cool down" TO naturally relieve pain and swelling caused by stretching (especially if you have over-stretched or deepened the stretch too much).

 Most of our clients have treated themselves successfully through regular use of our Shoulder TShellz Wrap.
 Our clients will even combine these therapeutic treatments with the rehabilitation plan recommended by their doctor, surgeon or physical therapist.

-Using these therapies (on a regular basis, as suggested in the product instructions and under the guidance of your doctor) will boost the effectiveness of your stretching (providing long-lasting benefits), and lessen the chance and/or severity of joint degeneration, muscular atrophy, re-injury or other shoulder pain during your recovery process.
+Using these therapies (on a regular basis, as suggested in the product instructions and under the guidance of your doctor) are intended to boost the effectiveness of your stretching (providing long-lasting benefits), and lessen the chance and/or severity of joint degeneration, muscular atrophy, re-injury or other shoulder pain during your recovery process.

 Your 3-Step Rotator Cuff Stretching Process